Shivanagta/Online-Grocery-Management-System/README.md

 Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request.
 Follow the guidelines in the CONTRIBUTING.md file for contributing to this project.

-License
-This project is licensed under the MIT License, allowing for free use, modification, and distribution for personal or commercial purposes.
-Refer to the LICENSE file for detailed information.